Thunder and Lightning

 What's Happening Within the Cloud?

-As ice crystals high within a thunderstorm cloud flow up and down in the turbulent air, they crash into each other.
-Small negatively charged particles called electrons are knocked off some ice and added to other ice as they crash past each other.
+As ice crystals high within a thunderstorm flow up and down in the turbulent air, they crash into each other.
+Small negatively charged particles called electrons are knocked off some ice crystals and added to other ice crystals as they crash past each other.
 This separates the positive (+) and negative (-) charges of the cloud.
-The top of the cloud becomes positively charged while the base of the cloud becomes negatively charged.
+The top of the cloud becomes positively charged with particles called protons, while the base of the cloud becomes negatively charged.

 Because opposites attract, the negative charge at the bottom of the storm cloud wants to link up with the ground’s positive charge.
 Once the negative charge at the bottom of the cloud gets large enough, a flow of negative charge called a stepped leader rushes toward the Earth.
 The positive charges at the ground are attracted to the stepped leader, so positive charge flows upward from the ground.
 When the stepped leader and the positive charge meet, a strong electric current carries positive charge up into the cloud.
 This electric current is known as the return stroke.
 We see it as the bright flash of a lightning bolt.